FadelHammoud/task-manager/README.md

             docker-compose up --build flask_app

+6. to validate that the application is running call <running-url>/test

 ## API Endpoints

 there is an postman collection for the APIs named as 'ztask-manager-app.postman_collection.json', within it there is also random test (under tests in postman).